-This gingerbread cake is the ultimate holiday dessert.
-It's moist, fluffy and packed with the perfect balance of sweetness and warm spices.
+This gingerbread cake recipe makes a delicious, old-fashioned holiday snack cake.
+The crumb is moist and fluffy, with a perfect balance of sweetness and warm spices.

 Of course, I always end up making Christmas Cookies too, such as Snowball Cookies, Haystacks, Gingersnap Cookies, and No Bake Oatmeal Cookies.
 It wouldn’t be the holidays without them.